 3. Eat Clean

 You know exactly what this means.
-Try to adopt a DASH diet (Dietary Approaches to Stop Hypertension) Diet.
-This can help lower blood pressure and lower your chances of getting heart disease and kidney disease.
+Try to adopt a DASH diet (Dietary Approaches to Stop Hypertension) Diet can help lower blood pressure and lower chances of getting heart and kidney disease.
 It includes fruits, vegetables, fat-free or low-fat milk and milk products, whole grains, fish, poultry, beans, seeds, and nuts.
 It also has less sodium, sugars, fats, and red meats.

 4. Stay active